Lifeline Medical Alert System Review 2025

 FYI: If you have any concerns about the DIY setup, Lifeline provides a professional installation option, including an in-house visit that lasts about two hours and costs $99.

-This system also comes in a cellular model, so if you don’t have a landline connection, you can still use HomeSafe.
+The system also comes in a cellular model, so you can still use HomeSafe if you don’t have a landline connection.
 Just keep in mind that the cellular system runs on AT&T’s network, so you’ll need an AT&T signal where you live for the system to work.
 Otherwise, it should function the same.

 On the Go

-On the Go comes with a mobile pendant, charger, and manual.
-I simply plugged in the charger, set the pendant on it, and waited until the pendant light turned from flashing green (charging in progress) to solid green (fully charged).
-From there, I pressed the mobile help button to get connected to Lifeline's 24/7 response center.
+On the Go comes with a mobile pendant, charger and manual.
+I simply plugged in the charger, set the pendant on it and waited until the pendant light turned from flashing green (charging in progress) to solid green (fully charged).
+From there, I pressed the mobile help button to connect to Lifeline's 24/7 response center.
 They picked up in about 15 seconds and confirmed I was OK.
 The system was fully activated and ready to go.
-You don’t need to do a range test with the On the Go, although you should walk through your house, yard, or garage, where you have concerns about cell coverage, and see if you can place a test call.
+You don’t need to do a range test with the On the Go, although you should walk through your house, yard or garage — wherever you have concerns about cell coverage — to see if you can place a test call.

 Contracts and Warranty

 Lifeline offers all of its systems on a month-to-month basis, which means you can cancel your service at any time without penalty.
-Lifeline has a 30-day, full-refund guarantee, which I appreciate.
-They provide a one-year warranty for the On the Go system, covering normal wear and tear, which is on the shorter end of included warranties for the industry (Bay Alarm has a lifetime warranty for certain products).
+Lifeline has a 30-day full-refund guarantee, which I appreciate.
+They provide a one-year warranty for the On the Go system, covering normal wear and tear, which is on the shorter end of warranties for the industry.
+(Bay Alarm, for example, has a lifetime warranty for certain products.)
 Simply register your device after you receive it to activate the warranty.

 Lifeline Systems at a Glance